A family of sharp inequalities on real spheres: Introduction

 \section{Introduction}

 Brascamp--Lieb inequalities on $\R^n$ are inequalities of the type

 where $B_i : \R^n\to\R^{n_i}$ are surjective linear maps, $f_i:\R^{n_i}\to\R^+$ are nonnegative measurable functions and $p_i\geq1$.
 The constant $C$, which depends on the maps $B_i$ and on the exponents $p_i$, is called Brascamp--Lieb constant and it is the smallest possible constant (finite or infinite) for which inequality \eqref{BLineq} holds for all nonnegative functions $f_i\in L^{p_i}(\R^{n_i})$.
-A review of the history of this inequalities, which in the Euclidean setting date back to the work of Rogers \cite{Rogers} and Brascamp, Lieb and Luttinger \cite{BLL74}, and Brascamp and Lieb \cite{BL76}, is contained in \cite{BCCT08}.

 An effective tool to study these inequalities is the heat flow technique, introduced in this context by Carlen, Lieb and Loss \cite{CarlenLiebLoss04} and independently by Bennett, Carbery, Christ and Tao \cite{BCCT08}.
+For a review of the history of these inequalities, see \cite{BCCT08} and references therein.

-Our point of view on inequality \eqref{BLineq} is that it is an inequality for functions that possess some degree of symmetry.
-Indeed the functions $g_i=f_i\circ B_i$ are functions on $\R^n$ that are constant on certain affine subspaces (those parallel to the kernel of the map $B_i$).
-We can characterize this symmetry by saying that the functions $g_i$, which without loss of generality we suppose to be smooth, are annihilated by all vector fields parallel to the kernel of $B_i$.
-Inequality \eqref{BLineq} then says that for this kind of functions, the integral of the product is controlled, apart from a constant, by a product of Lebesgue norms of the functions on their spaces of definition.
-A fundamental result in the Euclidean case contained in \cite{BCCT08} is the following. \begin{theorem} The constant $C$ in \eqref{BLineq} is finite if and only if $\sum_{i=1}^m p_i^{-1}n_i = n$ and for all $V$ subspaces of $\R^n$, $\dim(V)\leq \sum_{i=1}^m p_i^{-1}\dim(B_iV)$. \end{theorem} \begin{remark} The first condition of Theorem \ref{BCCT} is a scaling condition and in a natural consequence of the Euclidean setting the inequality is formulated in.
-The second condition can be interpreted as a non-degeneracy condition implying that the kernels of the maps $B_i$ are not too parallel between themselves, or that the symmetries involved are not too similar. \end{remark}
+Our point of view on inequality \eqref{BLineq} is that it is an inequality for functions that possess symmetries described by annihilation by certain sets of vector fields.
+Indeed the functions $g_i=f_i\circ B_i$ are functions on $\R^n$ that are constant on affine subspaces parallel to the kernel of the map $B_i$.
+We can characterize such symmetry by saying that the functions $g_i$, which without loss of generality we suppose to be smooth, are annihilated by all vector fields parallel to the kernel of $B_i$.
+Inequality \eqref{BLineq} then says that for this kind of functions, the integral of the product is controlled, apart from a constant, by a product of Lebesgue norms of the functions restricted to a (linear) manifold where all the information is carried (we can see $\R^{n_i}$ as $(\Ker{B_i})^\perp$).

+A fundamental result contained in \cite{BCCT08} establishing necessary and sufficient conditions on the maps $B_i$ and the exponents $p_i$ in order for inequality \eqref{BLineq} to hold with finite constant in the Euclidean case is the following. \begin{theorem} The constant $C$ in \eqref{BLineq} is finite if and only if $\sum_{i=1}^m p_i^{-1}n_i = n$ and for all $V$ subspaces of $\R^n$, $\dim(V)\leq \sum_{i=1}^m p_i^{-1}\dim(B_iV)$. \end{theorem} The second condition in Theorem \ref{BCCT} can be interpreted as a non-degeneracy condition implying that the kernels of the maps $B_i$ are not too parallel between themselves, or that the symmetries involved are not too similar.